 - Daniel Scott, Assistant Director of Campus Safety

 - Cynthia Tupas, Manager of Housing Services & Rescom

 When it is required for a period of time for the seminary to close its operations in whole, or in part, to ensure the safety of its employees, employees will be notified by management as soon as possible.
 Each supervisor is responsible to notify each employee he or she supervises.
 (Each supervisor should have available outside of the office the home phone numbers of each individual he or she will need to contact.)
 In the event that the Pasadena campus must close, a recorded message will be provided on the main switchboard line 626.584.5200, to notify students, employees, and the general public of the closure.

 TESTING AND ANNOUNCING EVERBRIDGE MASS NOTIFICATION

-The Everbridge Aware system is tested each quarter on the Friday of week two.
+The Everbridge Mass Notification system is tested each quarter on the Friday of week two.
 This ensures all students (even those who registered late) are included in that quarter’s test but are not interrupted during class.
 The test goes to all methods of communication that Fuller has on record for each student in Banner and for each employee in Employee Self Service.
-These tests are announced in advance on Fuller’s student portal.
+These tests are announced in advance on Fuller’s student information system.
 The announcement includes links to Fuller’s emergency response and evacuation procedures.
-These tests are documented by the HR office and include a description of the exercise, date, time, and whether the test was announced.
+These tests are documented by the Department of Campus Safety and include a description of the exercise, date, time, and whether the test was announced.